chhabrakadabra/chhabrakadabra.github.io/_posts/2021-11-02-water-and-wifi.md

 title: The strange relationship between water and WiFi
 ---

-The strange and mind-boggling relationship between water and WiFi showcases the weird ways technology evolves.
+The strange relationship between water and WiFi showcases the weird ways technology evolves.
 Sometimes it's tempting to think that technological decisions are the product of very smart people thinking very hard about what the best way to do something is.
 While that may be true some of the times, things often just fall into place based on weird circumstances.

 Allow me to start with a weird phenomenon: in the early days of WiFi, your WiFi speed would drop dramatically when you were using the Microwave.
 See [this article from